Translations

 Christmas Eve Rain to Snow

 Yesterday, the weather, until about 3:45 PM, wasn't very pleasant.
 It was rain, rain, go away.
 The snow took over.
 The ground became white quickly.
-We enjoyed snow on Christmas Eve late afternoon to today.
+We were enjoying Christmas Eve snow, which began, in the late afternoon.
+The snow continued today.

-Christmas Eve 2019 was different.
-Mrs. Appalachian Irishman and I had visited my youngest brother and his family.
-It had been a warm “spring” day.
+In 2019, Christmas Eve was different.
+Mrs. Appalachian Irishman and I visited my youngest brother and his family.
+It was a warm, springlike day.
 We had fun at a nearby park.
 They played basketball.
-(My right foot didn't want to join them.)
-Instead, I “hiked a ridge,” in a T-shirt, as the following photo shows.
+(My “bionic” right foot didn't want to join them.)
+Instead, I “hiked a ridge,” in a T-shirt, as the following photograph shows.

-Christmas Eve 2019 was “evidence” of “global climate change,” as the propagandists try to force on any of us, who are gullible enough to believe them.
+Christmas Eve, 2019, was “evidence” of “global climate change,” as the propagandists try to force on any, who are gullible enough to believe them.

-So, what does Christmas Eve 2020 prove?
+So, what does Christmas Eve, 2020, prove?
 The climate does change.
-It has been doing so for thousands of years.
-(I affirm the creationist argument of a young earth.
-I can prove it.)
-There is more proof of Father Frost (the Russian way to say the guy who brings presents at Christmas) than of MAN-MADE climate change.
+It has been doing so, for thousands of years.
+(I affirm and can prove the creationist view, of a young earth.)
+There is more proof of Father Frost (the Russian term for the guy, who brings presents on Christmas) than of so-called man-made climate change!

 Yes, I know.
-I could not help but toss in a political point, against the propagandists out there.
+I could not help but toss in a political point, against the propagandists, who won't go away.

 Christmas Snow

-There is no propaganda “snow” from the propagandists this Christmas!
+The climate change propagandists could not “snow” us, on this Christmas.
 We have snow!
-Early this morning, about 7:30 AM, I measured in two locations in the front yard.
+This morning, about 7:30 AM, I measured, in two locations, in the front yard.
 Both measured six inches of snow.
 This was not a little two or three inch snow.
 This is a good snow!

-The sun came and went as the clouds varied through the day, until about 3:45 PM, when the clouds took over and more snow started falling!
-(Snow had fallen off and on, a little, all day, at times.)
-About 3:45 PM, the clouds took over fully.
-The snow started again!
-At 4:52 PM, the time of this sentence written, it is snowing about like it did this time yesterday!
+The sun came and went, as the clouds varied, through the day.
+About 3:45 PM, the clouds took over, and more snow started falling!
+(Snow had been falling, at times, all day long.)
+At 4:52 PM, the typing of this sentence, it is snowing, about like it did this time yesterday!

-The above is from back deck, looking southwest.
+The above is from our back deck, looking southwest.

-The above is from the edge of the driveway, looking south by southeast.
-Can you track Molly doggy's prints that are different from mine?
+The above is from the edge of the driveway, looking southeast.
+Can you see Molly's paw prints, which are different than mine?
 Molly had some fun in the snow too!
-The '08 Honda Civic and my '06 Nissan Frontier are both in “the barn” (i.e., garage).
+Our '08 Honda Civic and '06 Nissan Frontier are both in “the barn” (i.e., garage).
 Yes, our garage isn't cluttered with junk.
 Vehicles are in the garage, where they are supposed to be.

 The above is looking southeast, from the deck.

-The above, final photo, is looking more south than southwest, from the deck.
+The final photograph, above, is looking more south than southwest, from the deck.

-I hope that it doesn't take ten more years, to get a Christmas Eve or Christmas Day snow.
-Santa Claus gets tired of landing his reindeer sleigh on a dry or rainy roof.
-Snow makes a better, and more quiet, landing.
+I hope that we don't have to wait ten years, to have another snow on Christmas Eve or Christmas Day.
+Santa Claus gets tired of landing his reindeer sleigh, on dry or rainy roofs.
+Snow makes a smoother and quieter landing.
 I know.
 He told me, once I was old enough.
 I still believe.
-He is real.
+Santa Claus is real.
 He exists.
 I know him.
 He sends me an e-mail every now and then.

 Conclusion

 This Christmas Eve and Christmas Day have been better than 1982 (Papaw Wood), 1999 (Mom), 2000 (Mom), 2002 (Dad), and 2007 (Dad).
-This year has not been as much fun as many other times (childhood, young adult, adult, etc.).
-The rain to snow and the “Mask Mafia” hindered or quarantined usual family gathering events.
+This year has not been as much fun, as many previous years were (in childhood, as a young adult, and so forth).
+The rain to snow and the “Mask Mafia” hindered or quarantined the usual family gatherings.
 On balance, however, the good memories outweigh the bad ones.
-Mrs. Appalachian Irishman did talk with the “Mask Mafia” a few times today.
-(No “Interweb” conferences!)
-Recently or today, I've talked by phone with my three brothers, my "adopted sister" in Missouri, and one niece.
+Mrs. Appalachian Irishman did talk, with the “Mask Mafia,” a few times today.
+(There were no online conferences!)
+Recently or today, I've talked, by phone, with my three brothers, my “adopted sister,” in Missouri, and one niece.
 (Are you reading this, Shanna?)
-We are all "Livin' la Vida 'Rona" (with apology to Ricky Martin, 1999) well enough.
+We all, well enough, are "Livin' la Vida 'Rona" (with apology to Ricky Martin, 1999).

 I thought about driving to and hiking House Mountain today.
 I was wise.
 My new ol' truck and I could negotiate most of the roads.
 Hogskin Road, however, was probably too treacherous.
-Also, in six or even more inches of snow on the mountain, I could have stepped wrong and injured myself or my pride at least.
-In 174 hikes, so far, I have fallen one time only, back in “pre-metal” bionic days.
+Also, with six or even more inches of snow, on the mountain, I could have stepped wrong and injured myself or, at least, my pride.
+In 174 hikes, so far, I have fallen only one time, back in my “pre-bionic” days.
 I know the switchback well.
 I was alone, on my way down, in the snow.
-My right foot planted on a rock that I though was covered with snow only.
+My right foot planted on a rock that I though was covered only with snow.
 I had taken a careful step.
 Ice was under the snow.
 I slipped.
 My backside landed first, before the back of my head hit the rock behind me.
 I injured my pride only.
-If my head had hit first, well, I'd have gone Home, and the others could have either come to get my carcass or left it there, for the buzzards!
+If my head had hit first, well, I'd have gone Home.
+Others would have either come to get my carcass or left it there, for the buzzards!

 What is "Livin' la Vida 'Rona," you ask?
-Well, I overcome my Corona Myopia Psychosis by enjoying my sarcastic humor!
+Well, I overcome my Corona Myopia Psychosis, by enjoying my sarcastic humor!
 (We all have Corona Myopia Psychosis.
 Denial is a symptom.)
 I'm just trying to live the wild, new cold virus life, y'all!
-The propaganda machine is set to keep running, like a runny nose, for at least next year.
+The propaganda machine is set, to keep running, like a runny nose, for at least another year.
 I predict that, in 2022, this new cold virus will be in our rear view mirrors – as it is in mine, as much as I can get rid of it, in my mind.

-Well, at 5:44 PM, the time of this sentence written, I think that I'll post this article, sixteen minutes before supper (6 PM).
+Well, at 5:44 PM, the time of the typing of this sentence, I think that I'll publish this article, sixteen minutes before supper.
 I hope that you all had a Merry Christmas, even if a tragic event is happening or has happened recently.
 I know.
-I have seen it on several Christmas times.
-If we have accepted the gift of Christ, we will, in mass, be together at Home, with Him and many others, in time.
+I have known tragedy and loss, around several Christmas seasons.
+In time, if we have accepted the gift of Christ, then we will be together, at Home, with Jesus and many loved ones, who are, even now, filled with everlasting Christmas joy.

 3 comments: